More than just a gateway to the Great Barrier Reef. Cairns is a top tropical tourist destination. See the best on offer with a Cairns Cruise tour.

 South of Cairns, you will find the Atherton Tablelands region.

-Follow the renowned waterfall trail and discover the region’s series of majestic waterfalls.
+Follow the world-famous waterfall trail.
+Discover the region’s majestic waterfalls.

 Be sure to bring your swimmers and enjoy a refreshing dip in the crystal clear, freshwater pools that are fed by the waterfalls.